Thursday, October 17, 2024

 THE VOLUME CONTROL

 The way the volume control works really ticks me off, and it's just not this model either (I had the same experience with multiple President Lincoln II Plus's).
 I expect a volume control to start at zero (0) with a silent speaker, and then gradually go up as the volume control is increased.
 The QT60 volume control, when fully counter-clockwise has a silent speaker, but there is no gradual increase of volume when slowly turned clockwise - it jumps to one (1) which is loud enough to be heard in another room, making it an unlikely candidate for late-night QSOs while the rest of the family is asleep.
 I sold the two Lincoln II+ radios because of this.
 At the time (Pre-2020) I only associated it with the President Lincoln II+, so I was surprised to see it happen on a completely different radio that was purchased 4 years later.
 As I noted in the II+ first look review, this is not a problem in a mobile environment, because it's already noisy while driving.
-So this is more-or-less a personal "DING" on how I perceive it, and if I want a lower volume, I'll just pick another radio whose volume control gradually goes from silent to whatever level you want it to be (as a comparison, President's George, George II, and Washington work as you would expect, and make great radios for late night listening in the shack while everyone in the house is asleep).
+So this is more-or-less a personal "DING" on how I perceive it, and if I want a lower volume, I'll just pick another radio whose volume control gradually goes from silent to whatever level you want it to be (as a comparison, President's George, George II, and Washington's volume controls work as you would expect (a gradual increase in volume), and make great radios for late night listening in the shack while everyone in the house is asleep).

 Given the features you may not find on another radio, the stable receiver and transmitter that doesn't drift, and sale pricing that will surely happen next month on Black Friday or Cyber Monday sales, in it's price range, this is one of those radios to beat.
 Both the QT60 and 60Pro are programmable via a port next to the external speaker jack on the back of the radio.
 I've downloaded the software, I have the cable, I just haven't had time to play around with the software.
 When I do, I'll write a separate post, or add it at the bottom of this one.